neondatabase/website/content/docs/ai/ai-google-colab.md

 enableTableOfContents: true
 ---

-Google Colab is a hosted Jupyter Notebook service that requires no setup to use and provides free access to computing resources, including GPUs and TPUs.
+[Google Colab](https://colab.research.google.com/) is a hosted Jupyter Notebook service that requires no setup to use and provides free access to computing resources, including GPUs and TPUs.
 You can use Google Colab to run python code through the browser.

-This guide provides a simple example that shows how to create a notebook in Colab, connect to a Neon database, install the `pgvector` extension to enabled Neon as a vector store, and load and query data.
+This guide shows how to create a notebook in Colab, connect to a Neon database, install the `pgvector` extension to enabled Neon as a vector store, and run a vector search query.

 ## Prerequisites

-- A Neon database for storing vectors.
+To perform the steps in this guide, you require a Neon database for storing vectors.
 You can use the ready-to-use `neondb` database or create your own.
 See [Create a database](/docs/manage/create-a-database) for instructions.

 ## Retrieve your database connection string